StevenRaj17/WebAppAssessment/README.md

   spring.main.allow-circular-references=true
   server.port=8080
 ```
-  - Save the "application.properties".
+  - Save the "application.properties" file.

 ## 2.4) Running The Application

-  - Choose the class "MyRoleAuthenticationApp" that is located under "src/main/java/com.role.auth".
+  - Choose the class "MyRoleAuthenticationApplication" that is located under "src/main/java/com.role.auth".

-  - Right click the "MyRoleAuthenticationApp" class and "Run As" > "Spring Boot App".
+  - Right click the "MyRoleAuthenticationApplication" class and "Run As" > "Spring Boot App".

   - You may see an output similar to the following in your Console :